 Spiny water fleas are more common in deep, cool lakes.
-However, they also inhabit warmer lakes where surface water temperatures exceed 25° C. The creature is small (1 to 1.5 cm long) with transparent exoskeleton, a large black eye spot on both sides of the head. and four pairs of legs.
+However, they also inhabit warmer lakes where surface water temperatures exceed 25° C. The creature is small (1 to 1.5 cm long) with transparent exoskeleton, a large black eye spot on both sides of the head, and four pairs of legs.
 Most distinctive is the crustacean's long, barbed tail spine.
 Spiny water fleas are often first noticed by anglers, when they become entangled in fishing lines.
 When the line is pulled from the water, something resembling tiny straight pins waving about perpendicular to the line may be noticed.
 These are the miniscule creatures, raising and lowering their tails as they cling to the line.
-Impacts to aquatic ecosystems caused by the spiny water flea are not fully understood.
-What is known is that spiny water fleas reproduce rapidly, (both sexually and asexually) producing numerous offspring during the growing season, and "resting eggs" that overwinter in the sediments.
+Impacts to aquatic ecosystems caused by the spiny water fleas reproduce rapidly, (both sexually and asexually) producing numerous offspring during the growing season, and "resting eggs" that overwinter in the sediments.